As Mariupol hangs on, the extent of the horror not yet known

 Russian military spokesman Maj.
 Gen. Igor Konashenkov charged that Ukrainian forces had been using the shopping mall to store rockets and reload launchers.
 That claim could not be independently verified.

-Britain's defence ministry said Ukrainian resistance has kept the bulk of Moscow's forces more than 25 kilometres (15 miles) from the centre of Kyiv, but the capital "remains Russia's primary military objective."
+Britain's defense ministry said Ukrainian resistance has kept the bulk of Moscow's forces more than 25 kilometres (15 miles) from the centre of Kyiv, but the capital “remains Russia's primary military objective.”

 Amid the continuing shelling, Kyiv Mayor Vitali Klitschko announced a curfew extending from Monday evening through Wednesday morning.